 Most people do not have serious problems after being vaccinated.
 In the first three days after receiving the COVID-19 vaccine, a person may experience fever, fatigue, headache, chills, muscle aches, joint pain, and/or swelling of lymph nodes on the same side of the body that the vaccination was provided.
-These are expected side effects of the vaccine and are a sign that the immune system is doing exactly what it is supposed to do, building up protection to disease.
-These symptoms usually go away on their own within a week.
-If symptoms are more severe or do not go away after a week, please call your primary care provider.
+If symptoms are severe or do not go away after a week, please call your primary care provider.

 Q Is it dangerous to receive the vaccine if I am COVID-19 positive at the time I get vaccinated?
 What if I am asymptomatic and don’t realize I have COVID-19?

 There is no health or safety risk related to receiving the COVID-19 vaccine while COVID- 19 positive.
 Persons with a known current COVID-19 infection should wait to be vaccinated until they recover from the acute illness (if the person had symptoms) and criteria have been met to discontinue isolation.
 If a person is asymptomatic and unknowingly gets vaccinated while COVID-19 positive, there is no danger to their safety.
 If you have had COVID-19 and were treated with an antibody treatment, you should wait 90 days after the treatment before receiving the vaccine.

 Q If someone tested positive for COVID-19, do they need to be vaccinated?